10 Narrative Writing Tips for Students

 📥 Collect this resource:

 Add the Mini Thesaurus Booklet to your study carrel or notebook.
-Each page features a playful category like “Nicer than Nice” or “Meaner than Mean,” with vivid word options and space for students to add their own.
+Each page features a playful category, such as “Nicer than Nice” or “Meaner than Mean,” with vivid word options and space for students to add their own.

 As students move from drafting into revision, these Narrative Writing Tips for Students help them strengthen word choice, sentence variety, and descriptive detail.